 David Lee – Parent Governor until 21 November 2022

 David has lived most of his life in St Albans.
-He is married with two sons, Joseph and Matthew, who attend Beaumont, and a younger daughter Charlotte.
+He is married and his three children Joseph, Matthew and Charlotte have all attended Beaumont School.
 He attended Verulam School before studying Cell Biology at Aberystwyth University and obtaining a PhD at UCL.

-He is currently Professor of Cell and Tissue Engineering and head of the School of Engineering & Materials Science at Queen Mary University of London.
+He is Professor of Cell and Tissue Engineering and Deputy Vice Principal for Research (Enterprise) at Queen Mary University of London.
 He has a keen interest in Medical Ethics and has served on University and NHS Ethics committees for over 15 years.
-David and his wife Bernadette are co-owners and founders of Ladybirds Nursery, based in Highfield Park, St Albans and he is also Director of a University spin-out company Nanoforce Technology Ltd. He is a keen cyclist and is a member of the St Albans Choral Society.
+David is a co-owners and Director of Ladybirds Nursery, based in Highfield Park, St Albans and he is also Director of a University spin-out company Nanoforce Technology Ltd. He is a keen cyclist and is a member of the St Albans Choral Society

 Michele Lloyd – Parent Governor until 21 November 2022

 Michele was born and brought up in St Albans.
 She started her research career in higher education in 1994 and gained her PhD in equality discourses in initial teacher education at the University of Chichester in 1999.